marek-carlisle/chatspace-solo-project/README.md

 To use Postman with this repo, you will need to set up requests in Postman to register a user and login a user at a minimum.

 Keep in mind that once you using the login route, Postman will manage your session cookie for you just like a browser, ensuring it is sent with each subsequent request.
-If you delete the `localhost` cookie in Postman, it will effective log you out.
+If you delete the `localhost` cookie in Postman, it will effectively log you out.

 1. Start the server - `npm run server`
 2. [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking `Import` in Passport.
 Select the file.